Skip to content

 Although the exact cause of perioral dermatitis is unclear, there are certain factors that increase the risk of developing this skin condition.
 These are:

-People who use topical steroid creams on their face or inhaled steroids can be more likely to develop perioral dermatitis.
+• The use of steroid medication: People who use topical steroid creams on their face or inhaled steroids can be more likely to develop perioral dermatitis.

-Bacteria and yeast that live on the skin and in the hair are a potential cause of perioral dermatitis.
+• Bacteria and fungus: Bacteria and yeast that live on the skin and in the hair are a potential cause of perioral dermatitis.

-Oral contraceptive pills, known more commonly as birth control pills, can be responsible for outbreaks of perioral dermatitis in some women.
+• Contraceptive pills: Oral contraceptive pills, known more commonly as birth control pills, can be responsible for outbreaks of perioral dermatitis in some women.

 Diagnosing perioral dermatitis: